Multilevel Fast Multipole Algorithm for Electromagnetic Scattering by Large Metasurfaces using Static Mode Representation: Results and Discussion

 In all three cases, we model the shape of the meta-atoms as a superellipsoid, whose boundary has the implicit equation

 We used the public domain code developed by Per-Olof Persson and Gilbert Strang \cite{persson_simple_2004} to generate the surface mesh.

-We first consider a finite-size golden angle spiral array having linear dimension of $115 \lambda$.
+We first consider a finite-size golden angle spiral array, { as defined in Sec. \ref{sec:Validation}}, having linear dimension of $115 \lambda$.
 The array is made of $40 \cdot 10^3$ gold bricks of dimension $200 \times 200 \times 100$ nm.
 We model this shape as a superellipsoid, using Eq. \eqref{eq:SuperEllipsoid} with $m = n = 0.25$, $a_x = a/2$, $a_y = a_z = a$.
-Each particle is described by a surface mesh having $436$ nodes, $868$ triangles, and $1302$ edges.
+Each particle is described by the surface mesh shown in Fig. \ref{fig:matrix_mesh} (a).
 The $i$-th particle is rotated with respect to $\vers{x}$ by an angle $\theta_i = 2\pi (i-1)/\Npart$.
 The array is excited by a plane wave, linearly polarized in the plane of the array, along the $\hat{\mathbf{x}}$-axis, and propagating in the direction orthogonal to the array's plane with wavelength $\lambda = 600$ nm.
 The array size is about $70 \mu$m.
-In Fig. \ref{fig:MatrixSurfaceFields}a, we show the electric field magnitude on the particles' surface.
-The solution is computed by using the MLFMA-SME as detailed in this work using the static mode expansion with $N^\| = N^\perp = 10$, i.e. 40 unknowns per particle.
-The total computational time is about 20.4 hours on a single CPU.
+In Fig. \ref{fig:MatrixSurfaceFields}(a), we show the electric field magnitude on the particles' surface.
+The solution is computed by using the MLFMA-SMR using the static mode representation with $N^\| = N^\perp = 10$, which corresponds to 40 unknowns per particle.
+The total computational time is about 20.4 hours on a single CPU. {The GMRES required approximately 15 hours and converged after 921 iterations.}